thedudebro11/safesteps-phone-app/docs/SAFESTEPS_MASTER_SUMMARY.md

    - Logout / Exit Guest Mode
    - Data & Safety text

+## Session Modes & Sharing Truths (Authoritative)

+SafeSteps supports two session types:

+- **Authenticated (Supabase)**: user has a real account + JWT.
+Data can be stored and fetched from the backend.
+- **Guest (local-only)**: user has no Supabase identity.
+Tracking/history stay on device by default.

+### The Golden Rule
+**Guest data stays local unless the user explicitly enables sharing.**

+### Share Links (v1 Signature Feature)
+SafeSteps supports secure live-location sharing with:

+- Explicit expiration
+- Explicit recipients (recipient-specific links)
+- Clear on/off state (pause or revoke instantly)

+#### Guest Sharing (Ephemeral Relay Model)
+Guest users can still share, but sharing requires a server relay:

+- The trusted contact **cannot** read data directly from the guest’s phone.
+- When a guest starts sharing, SafeSteps temporarily sends **only the minimum live location snapshot** to the server for the duration of the share session.
+- The server enforces:
+  - expiration
+  - active/paused state
+  - per-recipient revocation
+- When sharing ends (expired or turned off), server-side share data is deleted and links become invalid.

+#### Authenticated Sharing
+Authenticated users can share through the same share session system, but are eligible for richer server-backed features later (history windows, multi-device sync, etc.) while still honoring explicit consent and revocation.

 **Non-goals for v1**

 - Full-blown background tracking (optional/experimental only)